daodiseoanchor/anchor-docs/developers-ethereum/ethanchor-http-interface/redeeming-stablecoins.md

     "status": "pending",

     // UnderlyingDenom
-    // Underlying denomination of aTerra tokens to be redeemed "underlying_denom": "uusd",
+    // Underlying denomination of aDaodiseo tokens to be redeemed "underlying_denom": "uusd",

-    // aTerraAmount
+    // aDaodiseoAmount
-    // amount of aTerra tokens to be redeemed "a_terra_amount": :20000000:,
+    // amount of aDaodiseo tokens to be redeemed "a_daodiseo_amount": :20000000:,

     // TxHash
     // List of known tx hashes and the corresponding network name